Do you consider comics credible reading?

 He elaborates, “The term graphic novel is really a misnomer.
 Graphic implies art and the word novel adds even more confusion.
 People are often confused by the use of the word graphic because they think it implies pornography.
 Now we can use terms like graphic nonfiction, graphic fiction, graphic mysteries etc. to describe the many genres within the comics story telling world.”

 “Manga is the Japanese term for describing the comics medium.
 For adults, it is a challenge as it reads backwards, or right to left.
 Kids of any reading level have an amazing ability to adapt to the format.
 Part of it is due to the fascination with the stories, and the other is because most adults can’t read it,” explains Shableski.

 But why should you care?

-4. Reading a comic is a different process of reading using a lot of inference.
+4. Reading a comic book is a different process of reading using a lot of inference.
 With a comic, readers must rely on the dialogue and the illustrations.
 The reader must infer what is not written out by a narrator, a complex reading strategy.

 5. Readers need variety in their reading diet.

 6. We’re a visual culture and the visual sequence of comic books makes sense to kids.
 (See Marc Prensky’s research on Digital Natives.)

 7. Reading comic books may lead to drawing and writing comics.
 Linking reading and writing is important.
 Comic book creation is particularly enticing for kids who prefer drawing to writing normally but will make exceptions for dialogue bubbles.

 8. The selection of comic books / graphic novels is bigger, better, and reaches a wider age-range than before.
 Every month more comic books and graphic novels enter the market for younger readers and provide more good choices from which to pick.